Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 at the same time could disrupt everything.

-Because we did we talked about it, right?
+we talked about right.

-Should we should we be looking at a GM?
+Should we, should we be looking at a GM?

 Should we get another